tscomm99/purple-team-workshop-2025-01/intro_and_setup.md

   - And fill it along with your (first) name in the corresponding field in this [Google sheet](https://docs.google.com/spreadsheets/d/19Qvg4-iVPGrZ5CDWJv2WlZH05fmtjPEwtrhv6maUOro/edit?usp=drive_link)
 - If you are connecting via the guest WLAN please connect now, the details can be found on the table info page

-### Teams Meeting - TBD
-- Open the Teams meeting in your browser, the details can be found on the table info page
-- Mute your mic since we'll be only using it with people in the room
-- Familiarize yourself how to
-  - Join/leave the breakout room of your table
-  - Share/unshare your screen

 ### Access Guacamole
-- Open the link to Guacamole and log in, the details can be found on the table info page
+- Open the link to Guacamole and log in using the information provided by the workshop team
 - Click on KALI-VNC, this will be the only connection you will use, the rest are there for debugging
 - The session to Kali can be shared among all participants but we still recommend to use the meeting to share the screen
 - Connections to Windows can't be shared so you'll kick out the previous user
-- Use browser "back" to return to the Guacamole startpage
+- Use browser "back" button to return to the Guacamole start page
 - If you experience issues with typing special characters like `\` or `|` use the on-screen keyboard of the target VM

 ### Copy & Paste for the Emulation Lab